IT-CodingGyan/.github/profile/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/codinasion/.github/master/assets/code.gif" width="300" height="220" />

-### Who We Are
+### _Who We Are_

-- We are a community of developers who share the same passion for Open Source
+- _We are a community of developers who share the same passion for Open Source_
-- We connect people with Open Source projects
+- _We connect people with Open Source projects_
-- We help people to contribute to Open Source projects
+- _We help people to contribute to Open Source projects_
+- _Be a part of this community share knowledgea and get knowledge and help beginners to improve themselves_

 <div align="center">
   <img src="https://raw.githubusercontent.com/codinasion/.github/master/assets/rainbow-hr.png" alt="rainbow hr" width="100%" height="70%">